[Part one of a two article series, read article two here]

 Takeaway #3: Write your messages from your clients point of view, not yours.

 There's more to say on this topic for sure.
-Stay tuned for part two.
+Here's part two to dive into.
 And in the meantime, if you found this helpful, share it with a colleague who could benefit, too.
 Then you'll have a study buddy to work through all this info, and maybe even help you edit your messaging!